 - Introduce the widespread use of single permits for wind energy, biogas and hydroelectricity

-- Mandate obligatory power purchase prices to finance renewable electricity that is self-generated by private individuals and businesses
+- Mandate obligatory power purchase prices to finance renewable electricity that private individuals and businesses self-generated.

-- Introducing 35 million smart meters (smart grid technology and enable smart grid analytics)
+- Introducing 35 million smart meters (smart grid technology)

 Under the ETL, the Multiannual Energy Plan (MEP/PPE) sets a general orientation for the energy policy in France from 2019 to 2023 and 2024 to 2028.
 This general policy includes projections and plans for renewable electricity, hydropower, onshore wind, offshore wind, photovoltaic solar, methanation (waste and biogas), firewood, marine, geothermal and solar thermal.